 Your voice is more important now than ever to advocate for music and arts education.
-As we see hope to emerge from the COVID-19 pandemic, your voice is crucial to ensure music and arts programs continue as part of education for every child in Pennsylvania.
+As we emerge from the COVID-19 pandemic, your voice is crucial to ensure music and arts programs continue as part of education for every child in Pennsylvania.